The Common Thread of Loneliness

 The people embraced me.
 One beautiful, talented and passionate young filmmaker from the village of Barabesie, the epicentre of the second quake, who I am privileged to still call a friend, thanked me for taking the effort to come to his town.
 They needed to know that they were not alone, even though this particular Westerner was of no practical use, unlike other magnificent people I spent time with, who built toilets and fixed houses.
 The Nepalese people just wanted to know that they were not alone and that, just like the digger in the trench, the world had not forgotten them.

 As I stood in awe of the Nepalese people, particularly their women, getting to work lifting bricks, one by one, into wheelbarrows, shovelling debris so that there was a room to sleep in, I stood watching, almost ashamed that I couldn’t do anything.
 These people, dignified in their countenance, smiled at me, requesting I take their photograph, appreciated my being there.
-They acknowledged me for not forgetting them.
-Their government had forgotten them but people of good will and warm hearts hadn’t, back packers from around the world, locals who had the facility, middle class wordsmiths, hadn’t.
+I emptied my backpack of the lunch I had bought in Kathmandu and gave it to the women.
+They smiled and laughed at the small token of my admiration and acknowledged me for not forgetting them.
+Their government had forgotten them but people of good will and warm hearts hadn’t, back packers from around the world, locals who had the facility, western middle class wordsmiths, hadn’t.
 They felt reassured and that has stayed with me, it makes me want to return, soon.

-The same as the ANZAC digger, or indeed the German soldier, just like our fictional character in the novel, in a battlefield trench, the Nepalese villager abandoned by those charged with their protection, and the brain tumour patient feeling scared and confused, they all want to know that they are not forgotten.
+The same as the ANZAC digger, or indeed the German soldier, just like our fictional character in the novel, in a battlefield trench, the Nepalese villager abandoned by those charged with their protection, and the brain tumour patient feeling scared, confused and alone, they all want to know that they are not forgotten.
 Lest we forget is not a meme exclusively the preserve of those in uniform.